wongzit/wongzit.github.io/_posts/epr-prediction-with-orca-program/2021-05-27-epr-prediction-with-orca-program.md

  end
  {% endhighlight %}

-[gtensor] flag must be set to true or 1 to compute it.
+<u>gtensor</u> flag must be set to true or 1 to compute it.

-[Nuclei = ...]: This flag defines the atoms for the hyperfine coupling calculations. all H calculates the HFC on all hydrogens, or use all N, all C and so on for different atoms.
+<u>Nuclei = ...</u>: This flag defines the atoms for the hyperfine coupling calculations. all H calculates the HFC on all hydrogens, or use all N, all C and so on for different atoms.
 You can also use Nuclei = 1,5,8 to give one list per atom type (in this example, atom 1,5,8 must be same element) with the atom numbering starting from 1.
 The {flags} in Nuclei lines requests calculation option for HFC:

 {% highlight xml %}
 aiso: calculate the isotropic part of the HFC